How Long Does It Take To Move House? What You Need To Know!

 These days, many charity shops will come and collect any items of furniture you no longer need, this will save you time and energy getting rid of any heavy items no longer required.
 Doing this will free up your valuable time to pack the rest of your stuff!
 They will need about a couple of days notice to collect your stuff.

 - Make the tip your best friend.

-I love going to the tip, it’s one of my favourite things to do.
-I love chucking away anything I no longer need or love.
+I love going to the tip; it’s one of my favourite things to do.
+I love chucking away anything I no longer need or like.